-Use a hand trowel to dig a hole the appropriate depth for your bulbs.
 A good rule of thumb is that bulbs should be planted three times as deep as the bulb is tall.
 For example, if a bulb is 3 inches tall, dig the hole 9 inches deep.
-For a more precise measurement, use measuring tape when digging your hole.
-Once you've dug your hole, place the bulb in pointy side up, with the roots facing down.
-Smaller bulbs—like grape hyacinth, squill, and glory-of-the-snow—aren't as picky; they'll still find their way to the surface once they start growing.
-Fill the hole to cover the bulb, then water to get them growing.
+A hand trowel works well to dig a hole the appropriate depth for your bulb.
+Some trowels like this Corona eGrip Trowel, $8.38, Amazon even have measurements marked on them to help you know when you've dug deep enough.
+Then, place the bulb in the hole pointy side up, with the roots facing down.
+Don't worry if your bulb ends up a little sideways—it will still find its way to the surface once it starts growing.
+Fill in the hole again to cover the bulb, then water to get it growing.